 USPS: an affordable option for media mail, lightweight, small, and less fragile packages.
 Popular services include Priority Mail and USPS Retail Ground.

 - It is the cheapest service for small packages

 - You can also send deliveries to mailboxes, PO boxes, Military bases and send Diplomatic mail

 - Although tracking has improved, it is still limited as compared to other services

-- Customer support system isn’t as responsive compared to other courier service
+- A customer support system isn't as responsive compared to another courier service

 FedEx: known for its detailed tracking and fast delivery.
-Because of its time-sensitive delivery, FedEx most suitable for delivering perishable items alcohol, beverages and food.
+Because of its time-sensitive delivery, FedEx is most suitable for delivering perishable items, alcohol, beverages, and food.
 Popular services include FedEx Ground and FedEx international priority.